davidpomerenke/while-quine/README.md

 ## ToDo

-- Add self-interpreter (and maybe other useful functions) to grammar.
+- Add self-interpreter (and maybe other useful functions) to grammar:
+  - Allow for interpretation of dunamic programs (i. e., they might have no valid syntax).
 - Testing:
   - Check for duplicates in hash tables.
 (There should be none.)
 - Data analysis: